LightBurnSoftware/Documentation/Settings.md

 Controls how close, in screen pixels, your cursor has to be to an object vertex or center to engage the object snapping behavior.

+##### Snap to Objects / Snap to Grid

+LightBurn has two snapping behaviors which can be enabled / disabled here.
+Snap to Objects will snap your pointer location to the nearest object center or vertex when creating new objects, or drawing lines, making it easier to connect and align shapes.
+Snap to Grid will snap your cursor position to the nearest grid location, as specified by the Grid Snap value.
+Note that the Grid Snap and the Visual Grid do not have to be the same.

-<a name="DXF_Import_Units"></a>
+##### <a name="DXF_Import_Settings"></a>

-## DXF Import Units
+## DXF Import Settings

-If you work with DXF files, you may need to use this.
+##### Units

 DXF files do not store the measurement system that was used to create them.
 If you create an object that is 5 inches wide, it might import as 5mm wide, because LightBurn can only see the '5'.
 Similarly, if your object was created in microns, it might import huge.
 Set this value as appropriate before importing DXF files to ensure correct scaling.

+##### Auto Close Tolerance

+DXF files are often saved as a collection of discrete pieces, instead of continuous paths.
+The Auto-Close Tolerance value tells LightBurn to connect any lines or curves that are on the same layer and closer together than this value.

+<a name="Shape_Move_Increments"></a>

+## Shape Move Increments

+When moving objects with the cursor keys in the edit window, these values control the distance to move the selection, when using the arrow keys by themselves or with the Control or Shift modifiers.

 <a name="Output_Settings"></a>